hyperledger-archives/composer/contrib-notes/coding-guidelines.md

 ```
 - The next step is to go to the Github web-ui and create a pull request to the master repository for this fork.
 - ...screen shots needed here - wip...
+- All Pull Requests should be linked to the issue they are addressing
 - All Pull Requests should have a review by another comitter on the Composer project
 - Any API, CLI, or major change should be mentioned to a maintainer to ensure consistency